siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 Note that the max velocity is *per-axis*.
 Diagonal / multi-axis traverses will actually occur at the fastest speed the combined set of axes and the geometry will allow, and may be faster than the individual axis max velocities.
 For example, max velocity for X and Y are set to 1000 mm/min.
 For a 45 degree traverse in X and Y the toolhead would travel at 1414.21 mm/min.

 <pre>
-$xvm=1200        sets X maximum velocity (G0) to 1200 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
+{xvm:1200}   sets X maximum velocity (G0) to 1200 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
-$zvm=30.0        sets Z to 30 inches per minute - assuming G20 is active (i.e. inches mode)
+{zvm:30.0}   sets Z to 30 inches per minute - assuming G20 is active (i.e. inches mode)
-$avm=36000       sets A to 100 revolutions per minute (360 * 100)
+{avm:36000}  sets A to 100 revolutions per minute (360 * 100)
 </pre>

-### xfr - Feed Rate maximum
+### xfr - Feed Rate Maximum
 Sets the maximum velocity the axis will move during a feed in a G1, G2, or G3 move.
 This works similarly to maximum velocity, but instead of actually setting the speed, it only serves to establish a "do not exceed" for Gcode F words.
 Put another way, the maximum feed rate setting is NOT used to set the Gcode's F value; it is only a maximum that may be used to limit the F value provided in a gcode file.

 Axis feed rates should be equal to or less than the maximum velocity.
 See [TinyG Tuning](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) for more details.

 <pre>
-$xfr=1000       sets X max feed rate to 1000 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
+{xfr:1000}  sets X max feed rate to 1000 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
 </pre>

 ### xtn, xtm - Travel Minimum, Travel Maximum
-Defines the maximum extent of travel in that axis.
+Defines the minimum and maximum extent of travel in that axis.
 This is used during homing.
-See [Homing](https://github.com/synthetos/TinyG/wiki/Homing-and-Limits-Description-and-Operation) for more details on how this is used.
+See [Homing](Homing-Operation) for more details on how this is used.

 Both values can be positive or negative, but maximum must be greater than minimum or equal to minimum.
 If minimum and maximum are equal the axis is treated as an infinite axis (i.e. no limits).
 This is useful for rotary axes - for example:
 <pre>
-$xtn = -1
-$xtm = -1
+{xtn:-1}
+{xtm:-1}
 or
-$xtn = 0
-$xtm = 0
+{xtn:0}
+{xtm:0}
 </pre>

 ### xjm - Jerk Maximum
 Sets the maximum jerk value for that axis.
-Jerk is settable independently for each axis to support machines with different dynamics per axis - such as Shapeoko with belts for X and Y, screws for Z, Probotix with 5 pitch X and Y screws and 12 pitch Z screws, and any machine with both linear and rotary axes.
+Jerk is settable independently for each axis to support machines with different dynamics per axis - such as Shapeoko2 with belts for X and Y, screws for Z, Probotix with 5 pitch X and Y screws and 12 pitch Z screws, and any machine with both linear and rotary axes.

 Jerk is in units per minutes^3, so the numbers are quite large (but see note below).
-Some common values are shown in *millimeters* in the examples below
+Some common values are shown in *millimeters* in the examples below.

+To manage these large numbers better the complete number can be entered, or the number divided by a million.
+Any number less than 1M will be automatically multiplied by 1M internally.
+Jerk values are displaye din dive-by-million form.

 <pre>
-$xjm=50,000,000          Set X jerk to 50 million MM per min^3.
-This is a good value for a moderate speed machine
+{xjm:50000000}  Set X jerk to 50 million MM per min^3.
+This is a good value for a moderate speed machine {xjm:50}        Same as above
-$zjm=25,000,000          A reasonable setting for a slower Z axis
-$xjm=5,000,000,000       X jerk for Shapeoko.
+{xjm:5000}      X jerk for Shapeoko.
 Yes, that's 5 billion
 </pre>

 The jerk term in mm is measured in mm/min^3.
 In inches mode it's units are inches/min^3.
 So the conversion from mm to inches is 1/(25.4).
 The same values as above are shown in inches are: